Beginning a YA Novel Series

 As she was discovering, starting a new publishing company is really hard work.
 Mary knew her first novel, the young adult fantasy work by Ricardo Peters, would be her launchpad.
 She had a preliminary cover, designed by her son, illustrator Jermaine Taris, and needed help getting over the finish line.

-The eBook conversion was top of mind, as Mary planned to use the use the eBook to (inexpensively) boost recognition for the publishing house.
+The eBook conversion was top of mind, as Mary planned to use the eBook to (inexpensively) boost recognition for the publishing house.
 But we needed to revisit the cover before getting too far.
-After all, we need a final cover for the eBook just as we do the print book, and as the single most important marketing decision in a book’s life, the cover had to pop.
+After all, we need a final cover for the eBook just as we do the print book, and as the single most crucial marketing decision in a book’s life, the cover had to pop.

 Cover Development